bagder/docs/ftp-vs-http.md

  - (automatic) compression makes less data get sent
  - no command/response flow minimizes extra round-trips

-Ultimately the net outcome of course differ depending on specific details, but I would say that for single-shot static files, you won't be able to measure a difference.
+Ultimately the net outcome of course differs depending on specific details, but I would say that for single-shot static files, you won't be able to measure a difference.
 For a single shot small file, you might get it faster with FTP (unless the server is at a long round-trip distance).
 When getting multiple